 - i.
 Plagiarism exercise (10 pts): You will complete an online tutorial on recognizing plagiarism and acquire a certificate to turn in.
 Further instructions will be provided. - ii.
 Citing and referencing exercise (400 words, 15 pts): this exercise will help you learn the correct formatting for citations and references cited.
 You will read an excerpt from a book and write about the topic using citations.
 You will also have an excerpt from a primary resource that uses citations and you must create a "references cited" list from it.
 (WR) - iii.
 Topic approval (10 pts): You will submit your focused topic or question with an associated primary reference for approval from the TA.
 This approval is needed before you can start your project. - iv.
-Methods Info meeting: If you plan to conduct surveys as an active component (not required for project) to your research you will be required to attend an informational meeting on how to conduct these methods and come up with surveys under the ethical and standard guidelines of the American Psychological Association (APA) and the American Medical Association (AMA) using UF's Institutional Review Board (IRB) training practices. - a.
-Your survey questions are due with the proposal and require TA approval before you can collect data TAs may require revisions to questions - b.
-Any survey topics surrounding sexual violence must be approved by Dr. Bogart - v.
+Methods Info meeting: If you plan to conduct surveys as an active component (not required for project) to your research you will be required to attend an informational meeting on how to conduct these methods and come up with surveys under the ethical and standard guidelines of the American Psychological Association (APA) and the American Medical Association (AMA) using UF's Institutional Review Board (IRB) training practices. - Your survey questions are due with the proposal and require TA approval before you can collect data TAs may require revisions to questions - Any survey topics surrounding sexual violence must be approved by Dr. Bogart - v.
 Proposal (500 words, 20 pts): Write a short proposal statement framing your focused research question, describing the context and background of the question, explain your proposed methods, and demonstrate the significance of the issue.
-(2 pages) (WR) - vi.
-Einal Paper (3000 words, 35 pts): You are expected to incorporate TA feedback into your paper.
+(2 pages) (WR) - ANYONE (WR or Non-WR) planning to do surveys will turn in survey questions for approval. - vi.
+Final Paper (3000 words, 35 pts): You are expected to incorporate TA feedback into your paper.
 All data should be analyzed with a clear discussion and conclusions in a final report with 3000 words (excluding title and references) with references cited.
 References must be consistently formatted and should also be on a separate works cited page.
 Your paper must cite and incorporate AT LEAST eight sources from primary literature (peer-reviewed academic journals, monographs, and edited volumes).
 Those doing active research only need six primary resources.
 Encyclopedias, textbooks, and most websites are NOT appropriate sources.
-(WR)
+(WR) - vi-b.
+Group presentations (NON-WR sections ONLY): These students will give a 10-15min presentation in discussion session during week 10.
+Research must cite and incorporate AT LEAST eight sources from primary literature (peer-reviewed academic journals, monographs, and edited volumes).
+Those doing active research only need six primary resources.
+Final presentations are required to be submitted online through Canvas's turnitin function to assess for Plagiarism.
+Since much of what you say is not on slides generally, you will need to have a detailed notes section (notes portion of Powerpoint slides) for your